-Having recently joined the team at Vamosa, it quickly became clear to me that we deliver value to our customers and operate in a space that not many others do – at least not with the same level of success.
-So after we had done the ground-work and having a better understanding of the methodology, tools and content migration management processes, it was time to be involved in the delivery of a project.
+Having recently joined the team at Vamosa, I quickly realized that we deliver value to our customers and operate in a space that not many other companies do – at least, not with the same level of success.
+So after we had done the ground-work and had a better understanding of the methodology, tools and data migration management processes, it was time to be involved in the delivery of a project.

 Salesforce – a new challenge

-Vamosa was approached and asked to migrate a customer’s set of support forums – not something new to the team.
-The challenge was to standardize the content coming from multiple source systems and migrate each one into the Salesforce platform – this was a first for this target.
-Four source systems, each with its own feature and capabilities which meant a migration process would have to be developed for each one – or a configuration factory to be precise.
+Vamosa was asked to migrate a customer’s set of support forums – not something new to the team.
+The challenge was to standardise the content which was coming from multiple source systems and migrate each one into the Salesforce platform – this was a first for this target.
+Four source systems, each with its own features and capabilities which meant a data migration process would have to be developed for each one – or a configuration factory to be precise.

-Vamosa have a rich history working with a vast array of systems, for extract and load across many types of platforms and sectors.
+Vamosa have a rich history of working with a vast array of cloud migration software, for extract and load across many types of platforms and sectors.
 Interestingly, this was the first time Vamosa had been approached to perform a migration into Salesforce.
-A challenge the team often have is testing with production ready environments.
+However, a challenge the team often have is testing with production ready environments.